SharedSmally/doc/1app/java/Stream.md

 |Stream<T> 	sorted(Comparator<? super T> comparator)|Returns a stream consisting of the elements of this stream, sorted according to the provided Comparator.|

-R, as well as any additional arrays that might be required for a partitioned execution or for resizing.